brains-and-beards/open-brainsandbeards-com/src/pages/markdown/2022-dont-rerender-all-flatlist-items/index.md

  - Why `FlatList` is sometimes re-rendering all list items if just a single item changed?
  - How to investigate what's the cause of component re-rendering?
  - How to re-render only a single `FlatList` item instead of all when it's updated?

+### Blog post updates:

+_January 10, 2023_: Added a link to [our new podcast episode about normalization](https://podcast.brainsandbeards.com/episodes/bbs-12-normalising-app-state).